6 Tips for Your Professional Development

 Personal image is a wide topic but can be narrowed down to key areas.
 I am going to touch on 3 key areas that cover the basics of personal image: appearance, voice, behavior.

-Your physical appearance matters.
-This is where people form their first impressions of you and first impressions are hard to change.
-You are presenting yourself to your audience.
-You should be clean, your hair combed, teeth brushed, nails trimmed, clothes stain free, and shoes in good condition.
-You will be judged head to toe.
-Believe me, I have been in this industry long enough.
-When I say the scuffs on your shoes will be seen, trust me.
+Hygiene, hygiene, hygiene.
+I cannot tell you how many times I have seen someone who has clearly not concerned with how they look, or smell.
+Listen to me – you need to be clean!
+Your hair combed, teeth brushed, nails trimmed, clothes stain free, and shoes in good condition.
+You will be scanned head to toe.
+I have been in this industry long enough, so when I say the scuffs on your shoes will be seen, trust me.

 As with body movement, your tone and speech should reflect that of someone who is unflappable.
 Even if you are late for your next meeting because you got a flat tire on your way into work and spilled your coffee on your suit, you and your tone should remain steady.
 You set the tone.

-So what is the take away from all of this?
-Know that if you really want to have a positive personal image, it is deeper than the latest clothes to hit stores.
+If you really want to have a positive image, it is not about designer labels.
 Recognize areas that you want to improve upon and make your image radiate.

-If that statement above weren’t true, everyone would be in heels.
-Sport players would be donning stilettos.
-Jeff Bezos would be strutting around in sky-high Louboutins.
+Flats are more comfortable and if that statement wasn’t true, everyone would be in heels.
+Basektball players would be donning stilettos, Jeff Bezos would be strutting around in sky-high Louboutins, and runners would be in platforms, but they aren’t.

 Women often ask, “can I wear flats and still be seen as professional?”